Massospondylus: Eggs and embryos

-Although the Rooidraai nesting site was already discovered by Kitching in 1976, the embryos where not described before 2005.
+Although the Rooidraai nesting site was already discovered by Kitching in 1976, the embryos were not described before 2005.
 After additional excavations at the site between 2005 and 2012, Reisz and colleagues reported that 10 egg clutches from at least four fossiliferous horizons had been found, with up to 34 eggs per clutch, and that more clutches are likely present at the site.
 According to these authors, this indicates that this breeding site was used repeatedly by groups of animals, representing the oldest evidence of these behaviours.
 Sedimentary structures indicate that the breeding area was in the vicinity of a lake and has been repeatedly flooded.
 The arrangement of the eggs in tight rows might indicates that the eggs were pushed into this position by the adults, but nest structures are not preserved.